 recyclable aluminum tube

-Our recyclable toothpaste tube is made from aluminum metal and lined with a food-grade, non-BPA liner.
+Our sustainable toothpaste tube is made from aluminum metal and lined with a food-grade, non-BPA liner is fully recyclable.
 This way, we get all the benefits of metal (over plastic) without any contact between the metal and your natural toothpaste.

 - Aluminum can be recycled+reprocessed into new aluminum in just 60 days.